There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 There are a bunch of other useful things like batch uploading, smart UI features like default schedule time, WordPress integration with their custom plugin, and a ton more.

-You get a great-looking mobile-friendly website that automatically uses your colors – or you can choose your own:
+Of course, you get a great-looking mobile-friendly website that automatically uses your colors – or you can choose your own:

 You can host an unlimited number of podcasts starting at $19/month for 12K downloads – more than enough for 97% of podcasters.